 In the radio market, we also launched a next-generation audio receiver platform, MAP Pro Audio, as well as a high-performance audio encoder in partnership with Digigram.

-In Q2, we also delivered for evaluation first units of our new radio receiver (MAP Pro Audio, scheduled for general release later in 2019) to a major US-based radio network and potential new client.
+In this reporting period, we also delivered evaluation units of our new radio receiver to a major US-based radio network and potential new client.

-Sales activity: new and returning customers
+Sales activity, new and returning customers: